Deena Metzger: Career

 In May 1969, Metzger was teaching an English class at Los Angeles Valley College and was fired for “immoral conduct” and “evident unfitness to teach” when teaching a unit applying Supreme Court decisions regarding literature and pornography.
 She subsequently brought the case to court and was reinstated in 1972.
-She also taught in the Critical Studies Department at the California Institute for the Arts from 1970 to 1975.
+She also taught in the Critical Studies Department at the California Institute of the Arts from 1970 to 1975.
 There she taught the first class in journal writing.

+In 1972, she spent time in Chile and was part of a film collective that made an early media response, the film pamphlet, "Chile with Poems and Guns, three months after the golpé".

 From 1973 to 1978 she was the director of the writing program for the Woman's Building and the Feminist Studio Workshop in Los Angeles.
 The Woman's Building was the first feminist institution of higher learning outside of a university.

-In 1972, she spent time in Chile and was part of a film collective that made an early media response, the film pamphlet, Chile with Poems and Guns, three months after the golpé.
-In 1999, she visited with Nganga, healer, Augustine Kandenwa in Zimbabwe and afterwards introduced Daré, healing community, to North America.
-From 2004 to the present,she has collaborated with everyday gandhis, a grassroots, peacebuilding NGO in Liberia.

 In 1977 she discovered she had breast cancer, and had a mastectomy.
 Later, she was photographed by Hella Hammid for a poster that showed her naked from the waist up, with a tattoo covering the scar from her mastectomy.
 This became known as the “Tree Poster” or the Warrior Poster, also called "I Am No Longer Afraid".
 Deena writes:

-“Our intention in turning it into a poster was to invite the world to look at a one-breasted woman and exult in her health and vitality.
-An alliance with the life force on all levels resulted from meeting the illness as a messenger – it called me to change my life in ways that would show themselves to be good for me and for the community.”